gchq/ConcourseTools/CONTRIBUTING.md

 $ pre-commit run --all-files
 ```

+Please do not add any new pre-commit checks yourself and instead raise a ticket.

 ### Tests

 Before opening a pull request, please ensure that the tests pass.
 To do this, run the following: